RIOT-OS/RIOT/examples/openthread/README.md

        An MTD may or may not be sleepy.
 - FTD: A Full Thread Device has router functionality compiled in.

+## Dependencies
+- You need to have `libtool` installed to be able to build this example.

 ## Quick usage

 With RIOT port, a node is auto-setup and ready to communicate with